Sports Management Studies

 MBS Engagement

 Feel a stronger sense of belonging to the MBS community by actively engaging in a variety of extracurricular offerings.
+The MEP can be earned in the first or second semester.

 Semester 2

-SPORTS BUSINESS AND COMMUNICATION MODULES
+SPORTS MANAGEMENT AND MEDIA MODULES

 6ECTS